The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

 Sunspots exhibit various dynamic phenomena, such as magneto-convection, flows, oscillations, and short-term events.
 The umbral fine structure is best revealed in images taken in the passband centered at the TiO 706\,nm molecular band \citep{Berger-Berdyugina2003}.
-Remnants of convection within the umbra are observed as umbral dots (UDs), bright features of 100\,km or less in diameter.
-In the photosphere, the intensity of UDs is significantly higher than that of the dark umbra, and their lifetimes span from minutes up to 2 hours \citep{Beckers-Schroeter1968,Adjabshirzadeh-Koutchmy1983,Sobotka1997a,Riethmueller:2008,Watanabe2014,Kilcik2020}.
-Longer-lasting UDs tend to be larger and brighter.
-As was found by \citet{Sobotka-Hanslmeier2005}, observed intensities of UDs correlate with local intensities of the umbral background.
-In terms of temperature, UDs were found on average hotter than the coolest area in the umbra by about 1000\,K and cooler than the undisturbed photosphere by 500--1000\,K, while individual UDs reached or even exceeded the average photospheric brightness and temperature.
+Remnants of convection within the umbra are observed as umbral dots, bright features of 100\,km or less in diameter.
+In the photosphere, the intensity of umbral dots is significantly higher than that of the dark umbra, and their lifetimes span from minutes up to 2 hours \citep{Beckers-Schroeter1968,Adjabshirzadeh-Koutchmy1983,Sobotka1997a,Riethmueller:2008,Watanabe2014,Kilcik2020}.
+Longer-lasting umbral dots tend to be larger and brighter.
+As was found by \citet{Sobotka-Hanslmeier2005}, observed intensities of umbral dots correlate with local intensities of the umbral background.
+In terms of temperature, umbral dots were found on average hotter than the coolest area in the umbra by about 1000\,K and cooler than the undisturbed photosphere by 500--1000\,K, while individual umbral dots reached or even exceeded the average photospheric brightness and temperature.
 The density and brightness of umbral dots increase towards the umbral edge \citep{Sobotka1997a,Yadav:2018}, and the brightness may vary quasi-periodically on time-scales of 3--30 minutes \citep{Sobotka1997b,Kilcik2020}.
 Umbral dots extend up to the chromosphere where they are larger and more numerous \citep{Kitai1986}.
 The horizontal outflow observed in penumbra (the Evershed effect) is reversed in the chromosphere, becoming an inflow in the penumbra and downflow in the umbra.
 In addition, umbral flashes---sudden brightenings of the dark umbra---are observed in the upper atmosphere and reveal a further complexity of the dark umbra near the temperature minimum and lower chromosphere \citep{Turova1984,Henriques2020}.
 Short-lived brightenings in the penumbra are associated with chromospheric micro-jets \citep{Katsukawa2007}.